Learning Sparse Graphon Mean Field Games: PROOF OF THEOREM

-\section{Proof of Theorem~\ref{thm:muconv}}
+\section{PROOF OF THEOREM~\ref{thm:muconv}}

-\begin{proof} We provide a proof by induction which is structurally similar to an argument in \cite{cui2021learning}. \paragraph{Base case.} Keeping in mind that we consider measurable functions $f \colon \mathcal X \times \mathcal I \to \mathbb R$ which are uniformly bounded by $|f| \leq M_f$, we obtain for the base case $t=0$
+\begin{proof} We provide a proof by induction over $t$ which is structurally similar to an argument in \cite{cui2021learning}.
+The case $t=0$ follows from a law of large numbers argument.
+For the induction step we consider the inequality